ls1mardyn/ls1-mardyn/README.md

 | Intel oneAPI  | `icx`   | `icpx`    |
 | Clang         | `clang` | `clang++` |

-Specifying the compiler is only possible at the first execution of cmake.
+Specifying the compiler this way is only possible at the first execution of cmake.
 If you want to change the compiler later on, either add another build directory, or first clear the existing build directory.

 To configure the options within ls1-MarDyn it is recommended to use `ccmake`: